 11.3 Third Party Intellectual Property

-Unless otherwise agreed by the University of Melbourne the Sub-contractor must, at its own cost and expense, procure all necessary licences and consent required from any third party to permit the Commonwealth, University of Melbourne and the Users to access and use the Assets.
+Unless otherwise agreed by the University of Melbourne and subject to the requirements of any open source arrangements, the Sub-contractor must, at its own cost and expense, procure all necessary licences and consent required from any third party to permit the Commonwealth, University of Melbourne and the Users to access and use the Assets.

 12. INDEMNITY